AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

   ]
 }'
 ```
 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job and the same response will also contain the JSON manifest.
-This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api) and [Example 14](/code-sample/#example-14-poll-for-job-status-for-all-other-apis)
+This is illustrated in [Example 12](../photoshop/code-sample/#example-12-fetch-the-status-of-an-api) and [Example 14](../photoshop/code-sample/#example-14-poll-for-job-status-for-all-other-apis)

 ###  Fetch the status of an API
-Each of our Photoshop APIs, when invoked, initiates an asynchronous job and returns a response body that contains the href to poll for status of the job.
+Each of our Photoshop API endpoints, when invoked, initiates an asynchronous job and returns a response body that contains the href to poll for status of the job.

 ```json
 {